 It’s been an arduous academic year and students across the UK and Europe will be quite rightly planning their summer holidays.

-Regenerating during the summer is vital before getting your head down for another grueling year ahead.
+Regenerating during the summer is vital before getting your head down for another gruelling year ahead.
 You’ve worked hard; you’ve earned a summer to remember!

 So, what are your options?
-Whether you’re thinking CV enhancing and constructive, or relaxing and spending the next couple of months a world away from academic pursuits, you’ll be wanting to return to campus refreshed and energised come September.
+Whether you’re thinking CV enhancing and constructive, or relaxing and spending the next couple of months a world away from academic pursuits, you’ll be wanting to return to campus refreshed come September to start the semester right.

 Take a look at our suggestions for the ultimate summer break.